-Consuming a healthy diet is one of the most important factors for increasing your testosterone levels naturally because there are many testosterone-boosting foods that will improve your overall health and increase your testosterone levels.
+Consuming a healthy diet is one of the most important factors for naturally increasing testosterone levels because many testosterone-boosting foods will improve your overall health and increase your testosterone levels.

 Although you don’t have to stick to a specific diet, the Ketogenic Diet is a great option for increasing testosterone because the Ketogenic Diet has been proven to increase testosterone levels due to containing a variety of food options high in healthy dietary fat and cholesterol, which stimulate testosterone production.

 Here are a few specific testosterone-boosting foods that you should add to your diet regularly.

 In general, foods high in dietary fats are great testosterone-boosting foods.
 According to a study published in The Journal of Urology,

 “Men adhering to low fat diets had lower serum testosterone levels even when controlling for comorbidities, age, body mass index and activity levels.”

 However, you should try to consume unsaturated fats instead of saturated fats because there are still health risks of consuming too much saturated fat in your diet.

 Examples of healthy dietary fats are: